-Applying to college isn’t just a matter of figuring out how or where or why!
+Applying to college isn’t just a matter of figuring out how or where or why.
 There’s also when.
-Colleges offer a variety of application deadlines and it is important to be intentional in your choices because some styles are binding!.
+Colleges offer a variety of application deadlines.
+It is important to be intentional in your choices because some styles are binding.
+From regular decision to early decision vs. early action, there is a lot to learn.
 Below are the most common types of decisions and what they mean.

 1. Early Decision

 Early Decision is the strictest.
-It is a binding decision meaning if you apply early decision to a school and are accepted you must go to that school.
+It is a binding decision.
+That means if you apply early decision to a school and are accepted, you must go to that school.
 The only exception is if the financial aid package is not enough to make attendance viable.
-Early Decision is an excellent choice only for your top school so that if you get in you’re excited to attend!
+Early Decision is an excellent choice only for your top school, so that if you get in you’re excited to attend!

 2. Early Action

 Early Action is non-binding.
-If you get into a school early action and are accepted you can still wait until the traditional May 1 decision deadline.
-It is a good way to show a school that it is your top choice without the strict commitment of early decision.
+If you get into a school via early action and are accepted, you can still wait.
+You can hold off until the traditional May 1 decision deadline.
+It is a good way to show a school your interest without the strict commitment of early decision.

 3. Restricted Early Action

 Restricted Early Action is a mix of the two.
 It is non-binding but you may only apply to this one school early.
-This shows a higher level of commitment than normal early action and should again be reserved only for your top choice school.
+This shows a higher level of commitment than normal early action.
+Again, this should be reserved only for your top choice school.

 4. Rolling Admissions

-Rolling admissions allow you to get your admissions decision proportionate to when you submitted your application–the sooner you submit, the sooner you hear back!
+Rolling admissions allow you to get your admissions decision proportionate to when you submitted your application.
+That means, the sooner you submit, the sooner you hear back!
 This is helpful for easing the stress of waiting until March without the tough commitment decisions of the styles above.

-Deferrals: If you apply to a school early and are deferred, this means your application has been put into the regular decision pool and you will hear a final decision in (usually) March when the rest of the decisions come out!
+If you apply to a school early and are deferred, this means your application has been put into the regular decision pool and you will hear a final decision in (usually) March when the rest of the decisions come out.

 The deadlines for many Early Decision and Early Action programs are approaching so hopefully your applications are well on their way!